nithin-king81/Flutter-Interview-questions/README.md

 # Flutter-Interview-Questions

-This repository is a part of HacktoberFest-an event organised by DigitalOcean.
-You are requested to create your profile using the above link to be a part of it.

 1. What is Flutter?

 Flutter is Google's UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.